Pregnant Indian activist trapped in one of Asia's most crowded prisons | DW | 09.06.2020

 'Draconian measures'

-The UAPA – often dubbed as a draconian law – was introduced to counter-terrorism and safeguard the integrity and sovereignty of India.
+The UAPA – often described as draconian – was introduced to counter terrorism and safeguard the integrity and sovereignty of India.
 Those charged under the law can be sentenced to at least seven years in prison without bail.
-Among those who were met with the UAPA include Masood Azhar, head of the Pakistan-based terrorist group Jaish-e-Mohammad, and Dawood Abrahim, the alleged mastermind behind the 1993 Mumbai bombings.
+Those jailed under the UAPA include Masood Azhar, head of the Pakistan-based terrorist group Jaish-e-Mohammad, and Dawood Abrahim, the alleged mastermind behind the 1993 Mumbai bombings.

-Most recently, Delhi police have drawn on the UAPA in its probe of the anti-citizenship law protests.
-Alongside Zargar, fellow student activists Meeran Haider, Asif Iqbal Tanha, Gulfishan Khatoon, and Natasha Narwal are among those facing charges under the law.
-Activists around the country have called for their release, especially for Zargar due to elevated health risks to her as a pregnant prisoner.
+Most recently, Delhi police have made use of the UAPA in connection to investigations of the anti-citizenship law protests.
+Alongside Zargar, fellow student activists Meeran Haider, Asif Iqbal Tanha, Gulfishan Khatoon, and Natasha Narwal also face charges under the law.
+Activists around the country have called for their release, especially for Zargar, citing elevated health risks to the pregnant prisoner.

 Read more: Religious polarization: Is India following Pakistan's path?